 An enthusiasm for art and design at this stage may encourage some of our young people to develop a life-long enthusiasm, which, one day, may lead to employment in the creative industries.

-The national curriculum for art and design aims to ensure that all pupils:
+Aims of the subject The national curriculum for art and design aims to ensure that all pupils:

-- produce creative work, exploring their ideas and recording their experiences - become proficient in drawing, painting, sculpture and other art, craft and design techniques - evaluate and analyse creative works using the language of art, craft and design know about areat artists, craft makers and designers, and understand the - historical and cultural development of their art forms.
+- produce creative work, exploring their ideas and recording their experiences - become proficient in drawing, painting, sculpture and other art, craft and design techniques - evaluate and analyse creative works using the language of art, craft and design historical and cultural development of their art forms.